ZiaCreatesIdeas/STUDY_VTOL/README.md

 This is an example of the stub that will be generated: https://ziacreatesideas.github.io/SPHINX_GETTING_STARTED_TEMPLATE/

-After you pull this repo, you will need to follow the install directions here: https://ziacreatesideas.github.io/STUDY_SPHINX-MYST
+After you clone this repo, you will need to follow the install directions here: https://ziacreatesideas.github.io/STUDY_SPHINX-MYST